ArneVK/ArneVK/README.md

 - 🔭 Challenge me on [SoloLearn][sololearn]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects

 ### Connect with me: